The write path is your architecture

 post.created feeds search, ranking, notifications, analytics, audit

-Use a queue when you want work distribution.
+Use a queue when you want to distribute work.

-Use a stream when you want a durable history that multiple consumers can independently read and replay.
+Use a stream when you want a durable history that multiple consumers can read and replay independently.

-Use a direct write when the user-facing command is not true until that write completes.
+Use a direct write when the user-facing command simply is not true until that write completes.

 Ordering comes from partition keys

 Most scalable logs order records within a partition.
-That means the key matters.
+So the key you choose is the thing that decides where order is preserved.

-For posts, a reasonable key may be post_id if all events for one post need order:
+For posts, post_id is a reasonable key if all events for one post need to stay in order:

 post.created